Neurox Workload cluster

 One of the best features of Neurox is monitoring multiple Neurox Workload clusters from a single Neurox Control plane.
 Common use cases include joining GPU clusters from various cloud providers or even on-prem clusters.

-Please see our to determine how many Neurox Workload clusters may be joined into a Neurox Control cluster.
+Please see our pricing plans to determine how many Neurox Workload clusters may be joined into a Neurox Control cluster.

 Cluster requirements